 You can view the slides from the Year 12 Parent Tutor meeting - "Supporting Students in Sixth Form" here, "Careers and next steps after Sixth Form" here, "Wellbeing and Health" here and a list of useful websites is here.

 You can view slides from the GCSE and Beyond evening here.

 You can view the slides from the Sixth Form Open Evening here.

 Slides from the 'Preparing for A Level' evening are found here.

 Slides from the Higher Education evening are here.

-In order to begin an A Level programme, students will need to have at least five GCSEs at grade C or above including English Language and Mathematics at a level 4.
-To enable students to select the most appropriate subjects at A level we use a system based on their APS (average point score) from GCSE.
+In order to begin an A-Level programme, students will need to have at least five GCSEs at grade 4 or above including English language and mathematics at a level 4.
+To enable students to select the most appropriate subjects at A-Level we use a system based on their APS (average point score) from GCSE.
+See here for APS information sheet.
 We advise students to take the subjects which best fit their APS.
 Further details of this can be found in the course brochure.
 A copy is also available on the sixth form section of the website.

 We expect our students to have a positive attitude to study and to meet the school’s expectations.
 In return, we will provide a stimulating, mature and friendly environment in which students can thrive and contribute to the life of the whole school.

 Students’ progress is of paramount importance to us and we do not leave it to chance.
 A wide range of support structures are in place to ensure that students achieve their potential and can access guidance if and when they need it.